MY PRESENT TO YOU...

-I'm married to Jeff and have two grown children, Kathy and Maurice, who left the nest but have returned.
+I'm married and have two grown children, who left the nest but have returned.
 There's also my service dog, Buddy...

-... and three cats and two chinchillas.
-Never a dull moment! :)
+... two cats and two chinchillas.
+Never a dull moment!

-My hobbies are singing (of course), reading, writing, and, (no, I hate arithmetic!) embroidery/quilting/sewing, jigsaw puzzles and camping.
+My hobbies are singing (of course), reading, writing/embroidery/quilting/sewing/jigsaw puzzles and camping.

 Singing has always been a very big part of my life.
-I grew up with classical, folk and pop music...learned to play the guitar...and shook a mean tambourine.
+I grew up with classical, folk and pop music...learned to play the guitar and can shake a mean tambourine.
 I sang in choir in junior high school, high school, church choirs, and, in "The Messiah", for seven years, with the Augustana College choir.
-I, also, sang professionally in my area until my health took a dive eight years ago.
+They've sung it for over one-hundred years!
+It was always exciting to hear the soloists, who come from all over the country.
+I, also, sang professionally until my health took a dive ten years ago.